myspc-development/art-test/docs/guides/user/user-guide.md

 - Your next upcoming RSVP is highlighted at the top.
 - Use the **Toggle Dark Mode** button or drag widgets by their handle to customize the layout.
 Click **Reset Layout** to restore the default arrangement for your role.
 Use **Export** and **Import** to share dashboard templates.

 All dashboards for members, artists and organizations are rendered with the `[ap_user_dashboard]` shortcode.
-Default layouts for each role come from the `ap_dashboard_widget_config` option.
+Default layouts for each role come from the `artpulse_dashboard_layouts` option.

 ## Analytics in Your Dashboard